sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/web-performance-testing-in-practice/index.md

 What we do know is that there's no [magic numbers](https://phabricator.wikimedia.org/phame/post/view/142/magic_numbers/) in performance testing and that you need to set your own goals depending on your site and your users.

-What I do know is measuring the performance helps you beeing a better developer.
+What I do know is measuring the performance helps you being a better developer.
 Keeping track and making sure you do not introduce performance regressions is vital for you.

 ### Why do synthetic testing